-Kubernetes (k8s or "kube"), is an open source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications.
+Kubernetes (also known as k8s or “kube”) is an open source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications.

-In other words, you can cluster together groups of hosts running Linux containers, and Kubernetes helps you easily and efficiently manage those clusters.
+You can cluster together groups of hosts running Linux® containers, and Kubernetes helps you easily and efficiently manage those clusters.

 Kubernetes clusters can span hosts across on-premise, public, private, or hybrid clouds.
 For this reason, Kubernetes is an ideal platform for hosting cloud-native applications that require rapid scaling, like real-time data streaming through Apache Kafka.

 Who contributes to Kubernetes?

 Kubernetes was originally developed and designed by engineers at Google.
 Google was one of the early contributors to Linux container technology and has talked publicly about how everything at Google runs in containers.
 (This is the technology behind Google’s cloud services.)